Concepts

 • Workflow Orchestration

-Concepts connected to organisational AI capability, workflow transformation, operating model redesign, and the systems required to scale intelligence-native organisations.
+Concepts connected to work redesign, organisational transformation, human adaptation, trusted AI capability, Value Dynamics, and the operating systems required for increasingly intelligent and agent-mediated organisations.

 The Studio Model